ikkentim/AIWorld/README.md

 a full simulation engine in which simulations can be programmed using a scripting language.
-The scripting language which can be used is the [Pawn Language] which has been developed by Thiadmer Riemersma and is written in C. The Pawn language has been using by various gaming related projects, such as the SourceMod and San Andreas Multiplayer game modifications.
+The scripting language which can be used is the [Pawn Language] which has been developed by Thiadmer Riemersma and is written in C. The Pawn language has been used by various gaming related projects, such as the SourceMod and San Andreas Multiplayer game modifications.
 Since my project is written in C# and the Pawn abstract machine is written in C, I've written a wrapper for it.